cyberark/secretless-broker/docs/docs/get_started/deploy_to_kubernetes.md

 EOF
 ```

 You will now create a ConfigMap from the `secretless.yml` file.
-Later this ConfigMap will be made available to each Secretless sidecar container via a volume mount.
+Later this ConfigMap will be made available to each Secretless Broker sidecar container via a volume mount.

-Create the Secretless Configuration ConfigMap by running the command:
+Create the Secretless Broker Configuration ConfigMap by running the command:
 ```bash
 kubectl --namespace ${APPLICATION_NAMESPACE} \
   create configmap \